vanderbilt-redcap/port_project_to_remote_redcap/README.md

 - **Target Remote Server Credentials**: Used to facilitate creation of a target project on the remote REDCap server.
 The target project is created from the source project's XML[^xml_import].
   - **Remote API URI**: The URL for the API endpoint of the REDCap server to which you are trying to port the project, e.g. `https://my.redcap.edu/api/`; this **must** end with `/api/`.
   - **Remote Super Token**[^api_token_revocation_rec]: The Super API token associated with the remote REDCap instance, this token allows automated target project creation.
-  - **File Size Limit: The size (in MB) to which a log csv will be limited to, files that exceed this limit will be split in half before being sent to the target project.
+  - **File Size Limit**: The size (in MB) to which a log csv will be limited to, files that exceed this limit will be split in half before being sent to the target project.
     - If left blank, this will default to the value for your *source* server, which is set in **Control Center > File Upload Settings > File Repository upload max file size**.
 The value for your server typically defaults to 128 MB.
     - This value **must** be no greater than the File Repository upload max file size on your target server!